 For other facilities, activities related to the treatment of existing waste and to the management of the spent fuel have to be conducted.
-Also for these installations preliminary decommissioning activities are conducted based on specific approvals granted according to the procedure for authorising plant modifications.
+Also, for these installations preliminary decommissioning activities are conducted based on specific approvals granted according to plant modifications licensing procedure.